ayemoy/call-center-project/README.md

 ![Firestore](https://img.shields.io/badge/database-Firestore-orange?logo=firebase)
 ![Deployed](https://img.shields.io/badge/status-Deployed-brightgreen)

-> A full stack web application for managing calls, tasks, and team collaboration inside a call center — built as a self-learning project.
+> A full stack web application for managing calls, tasks, and team collaboration inside a call center- built as a self-learning project.

- **First time using TypeScript — learned and applied it independently!**
+ **First time using TypeScript-learned and applied it independently!**

 ---